GulzhanIsaeva/Midterm_12194812_Smart_Mobility/README.md

-## During the semester I learned how:
+## In last couple months I learned how:

 -to use turtlesim along with rqt